-Since 1974, the Province has spent approximately \$2 million on land acquisition and management on McNabs Island.
+Between 1974 and the 2002 park designation, the Province has spent approximately \$2 million on land acquisition and management on McNabs Island.
 This budget includes the acquisition of several key properties, staffing, maintenance of existing facilities, public safety, the provision of limited new facilities, park planning, and public consultations.
-Parks Canada has also committed significant funding over the years in support of its ongoing management responsibilities on the islands.
+Parks Canada has also committed significant funding over the same period in support of its ongoing management responsibilities on the islands.